 Other revenues, expenses and transfers is comprised of capital and endowment related additions and transfers, which decreased \$13.4 million, or 17.2%, in 2018.
 HEF comprises the majority of the activity.
 Annual HEF-related revenue totaled \$56.8 million, no change from 2017, and is reported as capital appropriations rather than operating or nonoperating revenue.
-In addition to HEF, revenue decreased by \$20.8 million due to the tuition revenue bond transfer from 2017 being included in legislative revenue for 2018.
-This \$20.8 million decrease in revenue for this portion of the statement was offset by additional contributions to permanent endowments, \$4.6 million increase, and that UNTS did not have any lapsed appropriations, which were \$3.4 million in 2017.
+In addition to HEF, legislative transfers in decreased by \$20.8 million due to the tuition revenue bond transfer from 2017 being included in legislative revenue for 2018.
+This \$20.8 million decrease in revenue for this portion of the statement was offset by an increase in contributions to permanent endowments of \$4.6 million, and a decrease in legislative appropriation lapses of \$3.4 million.